Skip to content

 show_title bool

-If True, displays a title with slice information.
-Default is True.
+If True, adds a descriptive title with slice/volume information.

 True